All Episodes

 I'm so glad I made that decision.

-Let's go to so and so, sit there.
+Let's go to so-and-so.

-Let's go to so and so sit there.
+Let's go to so-and-so.

-Um, as I reported yesterday on this program, uh, during the course of the program yesterday, yet another police officer fatally shot, this time in Kansas City, AP confirming the report.
+As I reported yesterday on this program during the course of the program yesterday, yet another police officer fatally shot, this time in Kansas City.

 He responded to an armed disturbance, and an individual said three or four parties were shooting in his direction.

-So now it's like open warfare assassination against our nation's law and order, police department and police officers.
+So now it's like open warfare assassination against our nation's law and order, police department, and police officers.

-Of course, they're never gonna do that.
+Of course, they're never going to do that.

 It's an online petition.

-You know, there's an interesting CNS news article that said told the story about uh a black man whose seventeen year old son was gunned down by an illegal immigrant eight years ago, and he described Monday how the support he received after his son's murder dried up once it was revealed that the shooter was in the country illegally.
+You know, there's an interesting CNS news article that said, told the story about a black man whose 17-year-old son was gunned down by an illegal immigrant eight years ago.

 One minute I'm hearing my son's voice.